LocoForHotcocoa/VLC_player/README.md

 ```
 (you can use any title for your show)

-Follow the instructions, making sure to include the full path of your series folder, and it will launch VLC automatically.
+Follow the instructions, making sure to include the full path of your movie directory, and select the name of the show and it will launch VLC automatically.

 ### Subsequent Use
 ```bash